verdaux/BookNotes/Impressors 5.md

 - [ ] Do you know what happened to my heart?
 The first time I saw you.
 My heart fell
 - [ ] My soul is in the streets of Mumbai
 - [ ] The witchery of beautiful eyes.
 - [ ] It all ended with her eyes, hell, purgatory, paradise
+- [ ] The truth has no concern for anyone's comfort.